 How to Get Ripped in a Week

 Many people may think that it’s impossible to get ripped in a week.
 After all, it does seem like a herculean task.
 And while it’s not impossible to get ripped on such short notice, it is a tough task and it’s one that isn’t sustainable long term.
-But, if you’re looking to get cut before you head to the beach or tone up on short notice, don’t stress, it is possible.
+But, if you’re wondering how to get ripped in a week before you head to the beach or tone up on short notice, don’t stress, it is possible.

 In this article, we’re going to take a look at the process behind getting ripped and then how we can take it to the extreme and burn as much fat as humanly possible in just one week.
 Now, before we begin, there is one caveat that I must mention.
-It’s impossible to get shredded on such short notice if you have a ton of body fat to get rid of, or if you don’t have enough muscle mass to shred.
-But, if you’re looking to drop about four pounds of fat or so, it is possible.
-Are you ready to get started?
+It’s impossible to get shredded on such short notice if you have a ton of body fat to get rid of.
+But if you’re looking to drop about four pounds of fat or so, it is possible.
+Let’s get started…

 How the Body Burns Fat

-In order to understand the process being cutting fat and getting shredding, we must first look at how the body actually works.
-Part of that is how we’re able to build muscle and how we’re able to burn fat.
-Everything we put into our body, except water, has a huge impact on our weight and our body fat percentage.
+In order understand how to get ripped in a week, we have to start with understanding process being cutting fat and getting shredding.
+Let’s look at how the body actually works.
+The body is capable of performing various tasks – like building muscle or losing weight.
+Every calorie that we put into our body has an impact on our weight and body fat percentage.
 But unfortunately, it isn’t that simple.

 Taking a slightly closer look, we can break all of the food we consume down into three categories: proteins, fats, and carbohydrates.
 Proteins are the building blocks of all muscle mass.
 Thus, it’s extremely important not to cut proteins when we diet.
 If we cut proteins, we will put our body in a position in which is unable to build and maintain muscle mass.
 Simply put, if we stop consuming protein, our muscle mass will deteriorate.